An extension of McDiarmid's inequality: Related work

-On the other hand, concentration inequalities for general functions whose differences are bounded with high probability were provided in \cite{kutin}, \cite{kontorovich}, \cite{warmke}.
-The authors assume that there exists vectors $b$ and $c$, with $b_i \geq c_i$ for all $i$ such that function $f$ has $c$-bounded differences on $\YY$ and $b$-bounded differences on $\XX$.
+On the other hand, concentration inequalities for general functions whose differences are bounded with high probability were provided in \cite{kutin,warmke} and \cite{kontorovich} considered a more general case where differences are subgaussian and may be unbounded.
+In a nutshell, \cite{kutin,warmke} assume that there exists vectors $b$ and $c$, with $b_i \geq c_i$ for all $i$ such that function $f$ has $c$-bounded differences on $\YY$ and $b$-bounded differences on $\XX$.
 The provided concentration inequalities usually give a strong improvement over McDiarmid's inequality, but are not informative if $b$ is too large.
-Theorem~\ref{th:main} shows that this is an artefact, since all the required "information" about the behaviour of $f$ outside of $\YY$ is contained in $p$.
-A toy example of this phenomenon is $\XX = \{0,1\}^n$, $X_i \sim$ Ber($1/2$), ${\cal Y} = \XX \setminus \{(0,...,0), (1,...,1)\}$, $B \geq 0$ and \eqs{f(X) = .} For all $B \geq 0$, Theorem~\ref{th:main} guarantees that $\PP[ f(X) \geq \epsilon ] \leq 2^{-n} + \exp( -2 n (\epsilon - 2^{1-n})^{+ 2} )$ while previously known inequalities become uninformative for $B$ arbitrarily large.
+Our results shows that this is an artefact, since all the required "information" about the behaviour of $f$ outside of $\YY$ is contained in $\PP[X \not\in \YY]$.
+A toy example of this phenomenon is found below. \begin{example} Consider $(X_1,...,X_n)$ i.i.d.
+Bernoulli($1/2$), $\YY = \XX \setminus \{(0,...,0), (1,...,1)\}$, $B \geq 0$ and \eqs{f(X) = .} It is noted that $p=\PP[X \not\in \YY] = 2^{1-n}$.
+As shown in the next section, for all $B \geq 0$, our results guarantee that